 The ACCP guidelines noted that compliance is a major issue with home use of limb compression devices for thromboprophylaxis and recommend that, if this prophylactic option is selected, use should be limited to portable, battery-operated devices.
 Moreover, ACCP recommended that devices be used for 18 hours a day.
 A 2009 nonrandomized study found that there was better compliance with a portable battery-operated limb compression device than with a nonmobile device when used by patients in the hospital following hip or knee replacement surgery.

 ACCP also issued guidelines on VTE prophylaxis in non-orthopedic surgery patients.
-For patients undergoing general or abdominal-pelvic surgery who have a risk of VTE of 3% or higher, the ACCP recommends prophylaxis with pharmacologic agents or intermittent pneumatic compression rather than no prophylaxis.
-For patients at low risk for VTE (about 1.5%), the guidelines suggest mechanical prophylaxis.
-Unlike the guidelines on major orthopedic surgery, which recommend a minimum of 10-14 days of VTE prophylaxis, the guideline on non-orthopedic surgery patients does not include a general timeframe for prophylaxis.
+For patients undergoing general or abdominal-pelvic surgery who have a risk of VTE of 3% or higher, ACCP recommends prophylaxis with pharmacologic agents or intermittent pneumatic compression rather than no prophylaxis.
+For patients at low risk for VTE (approximately 1.5%), the guidelines suggest mechanical prophylaxis.
+Unlike the guidelines on major orthopedic surgery, which recommend a minimum of 10 to 14 days of VTE prophylaxis, the guidelines on non-orthopedic surgery patients do not include a general timeframe for prophylaxis.
 They do, however, define “extended duration” pharmacologic prophylaxis as lasting 4 weeks; the latter is recommended only for patients at high risk for VTE, undergoing abdominal or pelvic surgery for cancer, and who are not otherwise at high risk for major bleeding complications.

-National clinical guidelines have not specifically recommended use of limb compression devices in the outpatient setting.
-However, especially with the availability of portable, battery-operated devices, there is interest in use of outpatient limb compression devices for DVT following discharge from the hospital for major orthopedic and non-orthopedic surgery.
+National clinical guidelines have not specifically recommended use of limb compression devices in the postdischarge home setting.
+However, given the availability of portable, battery-operated devices, there is interest in home use of limb compression devices for VTE prevention following discharge from the hospital for major orthopedic and nonorthopedic surgery.

 Various pneumatic and peristaltic limb compression devices have been approved by the Food and Drug Administration (FDA) through the premarket approval process for indications including prevention of deep vein thrombosis.
 Portable devices that have been cleared by the FDA include:

 A related medical policy is Pneumatic Compression Pumps for Treatment of Lymphedema and Venous Ulcers.